 Diganta Adhikari, PhD, is the global head of on-farm IoT for Syngenta.
-Previously, he was the director of engineering for Irrometer Company Inc. He has over 19 years of experience in water management, environmental engineering, consulting and project management, focused on both government and industry clients.
+Previously, he was the director of engineering for Irrometer Company Inc. He has numerous years of experience in water management, environmental engineering, consulting and project management, focused on both government and industry clients.
 He also serves on various domestic and international technical and standards committees on smart water technology.

 Jonathan Aguilar, PhD, PE, is an associate professor, extension specialist and irrigation engineer for the Kansas State University Southwest Research Extension Center.
 Aguilar’s research is focused on water resource issues, particularly as they pertain to irrigated agriculture in western Kansas.
 The major emphasis of his work is in technology development and management related to irrigated agriculture.
 He provides leadership and support on irrigation technology and water management-related programs for county extension agents and producers.
 His current educational programs focus on crop water allocation, ET-based irrigation scheduling, soil moisture sensors, mobile drip irrigation, groundwater quality and subsurface drip irrigation.

 Inge Bisconer, CID, CLIA, is a sales and marketing consultant.
 She became a managing member of Surf ’N Earth after retiring from Toro Ag where she worked in ag irrigation sales, marketing and technical roles.
 Her current focus areas are advocacy, education, project management, and content creation.
 Bisconer earned a bachelor’s in agriculture from the University of California, Davis and an MBA in technology management from the University of Phoenix.
 She taught soil science and landscape irrigation at MiraCosta College.
 She currently serves on the IA Board of Directors and was honored with the IA’s Industry Achievement Award in 2016.